 The events of the Bible are written in chronological order which means that stories in Kings, Chronicles, and Samuel, that are about the same events, are grouped together.
 The reader can see the similarities and differences between the books.
 Also, the Psalms and words from the books of the prophets are included with the events that they were most likely connected with where it was possible to determine their time frame.
 In the Gospels, the various stories of Jesus and parables are listed side by side from each Gospel, so that readers can also see the differences and similarities between the different writers.

 The daily readings are designed to take about fifteen to twenty minutes.
 For those who like to go deeper, there is a video for each daily reading.
-On the second and fourth Tuesdays of each month, they gather at 6:30 pm in Asbury Hall to discuss their readings.
+On the second and fourth Tuesdays of each month, they gather at 6030 pm in the family room to discuss their readings.

 THE "VILLAGE" - WOMEN'S FELLOWSHIP